-- The Moon, our celestial neighbor, is the only world besides Earth ever visited by humans.
+- The Moon is the only world besides Earth ever visited by humans.

-- By studying the Moon, scientists can piece together Earth’s origin story, including how life may have started.
+- By studying the Moon, scientists can piece together Earth’s origin story.

-- The Moon is an excellent testbed for human and robotic exploration technologies.
-NASA may fly a Planetary Society-funded sample collection system called PlanetVac to the lunar surface as early as 2022.
+- NASA will fly a Planetary Society-funded sample collection system called PlanetVac to the lunar surface as early as 2024.

 The Moon’s lack of air and lack of plate tectonics make it a geological time capsule.
-The surface bears the scars of meteorites, lava flows, and the late heavy bombardment, an event roughly 4 billion years ago where the inner solar system was pummeled by asteroids and comets.
-We know that life arose on Earth shortly thereafter, so understanding what happened during this period of solar system history is a critical piece of our origin story.
+The surface bears the scars of meteorites, lava flows, and the late heavy bombardment, an event roughly 4 billion years ago where the inner Solar System was pummeled by asteroids and comets.
+We know that life arose on Earth shortly thereafter, with asteroid and comets having possibly brought water and organics to Earth.
+Studying the still-intact craters and features on the Moon from that time is key to understanding what really happened during this period of Solar System history, making it a critical piece of our origin story.

 There is water ice hidden in permanently shadowed craters at the Moon’s poles.
 Studying the ice could help us understand where our own planet’s water came from.
 The ice is also a potential resource for future human explorers: it could be harvested for breathable air, drinking water, and rocket propellant.

-The Moon’s proximity to Earth makes it a natural focus of many public and private human spaceflight efforts, including NASA’s Artemis program, which seeks to land humans on the south pole in 2024.
-Sending astronauts to the lunar surface can help us develop and prove the viability of technologies needed for deep space exploration, including missions to Mars.
+The Moon’s proximity to Earth makes it a natural focus of many human spaceflight ambitions, including NASA’s Artemis program, which seeks to land humans on the south pole in 2025.
+It's also a great precursor to understanding how space radiation and micrometeorite bombardment can affect astronauts living in deep space for long periods, such as on missions to Mars.
+Sending astronauts to the Moon can help us develop and prove the viability of technologies needed for deep space exploration, including missions to Mars.

-From 1969 to 1972, 6 Apollo missions sent 12 people to the lunar surface.
-Astronauts returned a total of 382 kilograms (842 pounds) of lunar soil, rocks, and core samples to Earth.
-The Soviet Union, using 3 robotic sample missions from 1970 to 1976, also returned a small amount of material to Earth.
+From 1969 to 1972, six Apollo missions sent 12 people to the lunar surface.
+Astronauts returned a total of 382 kilograms (842 pounds) of lunar soil, rock and core samples to Earth.
+The Soviet Union, using three robotic sample missions from 1970 to 1976, returned about 300 grams of material to Earth.

 One of the best ways to piece together the complex history of the Moon is bringing lunar samples back to Earth.
 The instruments required to precisely determine the age of Moon rocks are still too big and too power-hungry for use on a spacecraft.